ms609/Concentration/README.md

 The same goes for time.

 I use [Toggl](https://www.toggl.com) to track each minute of my working day.
-Toggl is a simple program that lets you mark with a click each time you switch from one task to another.
+Toggl is a simple program that lets you mark with a click when you switch from one task to another.

 ![Toggl interface](https://github.com/ms609/concentration/raw/master/img/Toggl.png "Toggl interface")